 Traditionally, the size of a breast cancer at the time of diagnosis has been regarded as a crucial factor influencing clinical outcomes.
 Nevertheless, the aggressive behavior exhibited by certain subtypes of breast cancer, even when they are small (≤1 cm in diameter), challenges the assumption that cancer size should be the sole consideration in treatment decisions.
 While an association between tumor size and lymph-node involvement holds for most tumor types, this correlation is not universally consistent.
 In specific subtypes of breast cancers, the relationship among tumor size, lymph-node status, and prognosis may indicate an underlying disproportionate connection between the number of cancer cells and their metastatic potential.
 This nuanced understanding urges a more comprehensive evaluation beyond tumor size alone when determining optimal treatment strategies for certain breast cancer subtypes.
 32

-1.2 Gaps and Significant.
+1.2 Gaps and Significance

 Limited understanding of how Her-2 low breast cancer with FISH (fluorescence in situ hybridization) relates to breast cancer and metastasis in elderly Chinese women is the biggest gap.
 While extensive research has elucidated various aspects of breast cancer, the specific characteristics and implications of Her-2 low status in the context of FISH remain insufficiently explored, especially within the demographic of elderly Chinese women.
 This demographic subset often faces distinct challenges related to healthcare access, comorbidities, and treatment responses.
 By addressing this gap, the study aims to bridge the knowledge deficit and unravel critical insights into how Her-2 low breast cancer, as identified through FISH, contributes to the metastatic process in elderly Chinese women.
 Such findings would not only advance the understanding of breast cancer heterogeneity but also provide essential information for tailoring targeted and personalized interventions, thereby improving the prognosis and treatment outcomes for this specific population.